 + Men over the age of 19 years old should be consuming an RDI of 8mg of iron per day.

-The reason why the RDI is different between the two women age groups is because women aged 19 to 50 years old require a higher iron intake due to the blood loss during menstruation.
+The reason why the RDI is different between the two women age groups is that women aged 19 to 50 years old require a higher iron intake due to the blood loss during menstruation.
 The demand for iron intake in women then declines after the age of 51 years old because women are generally entering into menopause.
 The National Health and Medical Research Council also have set RDI’s for iron during pregnancy and lactation in women aged 19 years and older; 27mg of iron per day is required during pregnancy and 9mg of iron per day is required during lactation.

-So let’s take a look at which plant based foods are rich in iron to help support healthy iron concentrations so we can ensure we’re reaching our RDI each day.
-Please note that you may have to combine several of these plant based foods to reach your recommended daily intake for iron.
+So let’s take a look at which plant-based foods are rich in iron to help support healthy iron concentrations so we can ensure we’re reaching our RDI each day.
+Please note that you may have to combine several of these plant-based foods to reach your recommended daily intake for iron.

-10 Best Plant Based Sources Of Iron
+10 Best Plant-Based Sources Of Iron

 - Parsley- 11.54mg of iron per 100g